-If you are of working age, your Housing Benefit may be cut if your home is considered to be big for you.
+If you are of working age, your Housing Benefit may be cut if your home is considered to be larger than you need.
 This is known as ‘the bedroom tax’.

 Your Housing Benefit will be cut by 14% of your rent if you have one spare bedroom and by 25% of your rent if you have two or more spare bedrooms.
 You can check here whether your home will be considered too large for you.